What to Do on Mai Khao Beach?

-The National Park where locals like to picnic or camp for the week end with kids playing all day in the water, is not very large nor very interesting, but a 200 baht fee is still required at the entrance (or 40 if you are a local or expat).
-If your plan was just to cross to go to Nai Yang Beach, you better take the other road a bit farther from the airport.
+The National Park where locals like to picnic or camp for the weekend with kids playing all day in the water is not very large nor very interesting, but park ranges will ask for a 200 Baht fee at the entrance (or 40 if you are a local or an expat).
+If you planned to cross to Nai Yang Beach, you better take the other road a bit farther from the airport.

 Next to the Phuket Airport is the Splash Jungle Waterpark, Decent in size, it probably won’t impress you if you are a waterpark fan.
 Few attractions include sliding down tunnels and spinning funnels, a quite impressive high slider and a pool with artificial waves.
-Kids love it anyway, but entry fee is rather high.Less known, but worth a photo, is the Mai Khao Temple, Wat Mai Khao.
+Kids love it anyway, but the entry fee is relatively high.

-Mai Khao Beach on Phuket Map
+Mai Khao Beach Map